coderrio/Coderr.Documentation/docs/client/index.md

 ## Automation libraries

 Coderr can detect and report all unhandled exceptions (and other types of errors), along with information about why the exception was thrown.
+The automation libraries can also report other kinds of errors like validation failures or slow requests.

 Once installed, Coderr will detect exceptions and collect information related to the error like HTTP requests, screenshots, view models and more.
-The goal is to make it easy to understand why an exception was thrown.
+The goal is to make it easy to understand why an exception was thrown without manual handling.

 Name | Description